StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

 **This section does not apply to Ungoogled Chromium**

 - Allow Chrome sign-in: Off
-- Autocomplete searches and URLs: Off
 - Help improve Chrome's features and performance: Off
 - Make searches and browsing better: Off
+- Improve search suggestions: Off
 - Touch to Search: Off